If you have suffered a head or brain injury that is affecting your ability to earn income we can help you make a claim for tpd compensation.

 A concussion occurs when someone bumps or receives a forceful impact to the head.

 Usually, it causes an immediate loss of consciousness, sometimes for a prolonged period.
-Those not knocked unconsciousness report dizziness, nausea, and confusion.
+Those not knocked unconscious report dizziness, nausea, and confusion.

 Concussions are a particularly common injury suffered by cyclists and also in contact sports like a gridiron, rugby and AFL.
 One can sustain concussions with varying severity in work and motor vehicle accidents.